Become a Member of PAA

 Step 2: Application is reviewed by Membership Officer and approval or the need for further information is communicated via e-mail

-Step 3: Once approved, follow the instructions in the e-mail to complete payment
+Step 3: Once approved, follow the instructions in the e-mail to complete the payment

 Step 4: Enjoy the many benefits of PAA membership!